kubalani/fluentui-apple/README.md

 sudo arch -x86_64 gem install ffi
 ```

-To execute any pod command specific the architecture of the machine explicity
+To execute any pod command you need to specify the architecture of the machine explicity

 ```bash
 arch -x86_64 pod lib lint